savashn/ecewo/docs/examples/authentication.md

 First, we need to login.
 Rebuild the program and send a `POST` request to the `http://localhost:3000/login` and get the session.
 After that, send another request to the `http://localhost:3000/session` address to see the session data.

-We’ll get a `Check out the console!` response, and the output in the console will this:
+We'll get a `Check out the console!` response, and the output in the console will this:

 ```
 Name: John Doe